 By Friday almost all of my drain tubes were removed.
 This was three days after the aortic valve replacement!
 By Saturday I was on my way back home.
 I actually felt well enough to go home.
 We had made arrangements for my niece to come and help take care of me.
 She arrived three days later.
 That evening, less than one week after surgery, I fixed her and my wife dinner.
 I didn't have to do any lifting, but was able to do what I really enjoy.

 When I saw my surgeon for my six-week checkup, I let him know what a fantastic job he did, and how grateful my family and friends are.
-Due to that most remarkable job, I'm able to enjoy my new great grandson, born on November 3, 2009.
+Due to that most remarkable job, I'm able to enjoy my new great grandson.